 With India’s digital economy and infrastructure boom running parallel, BDes offers flexibility and quicker industry entry, whereas BArch provides deeper technical authority and higher long-term earnings.
-Let’s break it down.
+This blog gives insights into course duration, eligibility, top colleges, and career scope to help you make the right decision for 2026 admissions.

 BDes vs BArch: Key Differences